viralemergence/virion/README.md

 </p>
 &nbsp;
 &nbsp;

-# VIRION: The Virome, in One Network
+# VIRION: The Global Virome, in One Network

-VIRION is the most comprehensive open database describing the vertebrate-virus network.
-The VIRION database is curated by an entire team of researchers, with the aim of being up-to-date, accurate, transparent, and useful.
+VIRION is an atlas of host-virus interactions.
+It is the most comprehensive database of its kind, and is 100\% open.

+VIRION is curated by an interdisciplinary team of virologists, ecologists, and data scientists.
+It draws data from scientific literature and online databases, and is updated regularly, with the aim of being up-to-date, accurate, transparent, and useful for scientific inquiry.

+# The workflow

+VIRION aggregates three major sources of information:
+- CLOVER (see github.com/viralemergence/clover), which combines four major datasets on host-pathogen interactions
+- NCBI GenBank, specifically the entirety of NCBI Virus accessions stored in the Nucleotide database
+- NCBI SRA, which inculdes a mix of "normal" records and metagenomic samples, which have undergone an NCBI-based taxonomic analysis based on _k_-mers.

+Unlike nearly every dataset familiar to disease ecologists, the dataset includes a mix of fixed interactions (records based on serology, PCR, or isolation that link a given host and virus pair) and probabilistic interactions (_k_-mer based estimates of the probability a given virus is being detected in a given sample).
+As such, the data cannot be used off the shelf, and should be *carefully* used with attention to the mix between fixed and probabilistic data.

 # How to use VIRION